Conflict Resolution Faculty

 Katherine Collin is an assistant teaching professor and Associate Director of the MA Program in Conflict Resolution.
 She has a PhD in International Relations from American University’s School of International Service.
 Prior to joining Georgetown, Dr. Collin was an instructor of conflict analysis and international relations at American University and a postdoctoral fellow at the Brookings Institution.
 Dr. Collin’s work is on peace, governance and votes.
 In particular, her research explores the use of referendums in peace processes.
 She has conducted research in Afghanistan, Colombia, Cyprus, East Timor, Indonesia, Romania and South Sudan.
 Katy is an engaged scholar, with a background in post-conflict election advising and administration.
 She worked with the United Nations and the International Organization for Migration on elections for Kosovo, Afghanistan, Iraq, Nepal, South Sudan, and Libya.

-Laia Balcells (Yale PhD, 2010) is Associate Professor of Government and professor in Georgetown University’s Conflict Resolution MA program.
-Before joining Georgetown, she was Assistant Professor at Duke University, and during the academic year 2015-2016 she was a fellow at the Niehaus Center for Globalization and Governance at Princeton University.
+Laia Balcells (Yale PhD, 2010) is the Provost’s Distinguished Associate Professor of Government.
+Before joining Georgetown, she was an Assistant Professor at Duke University (2012-17) and fellow at the Niehaus Center for Globalization and Governance at Princeton University (2015-16).
 Her research explores the determinants of political violence and civil wars, warfare dynamics during conflict, and nationalism and ethnic conflict.
-Her first book, entitled Rivalry and Revenge: the Politics of Violence during Civil War has been published by Cambridge University Press in 2017.
-She has also published in the American Political Science Review, Comparative Political Studies, Journal of Conflict Resolution, International Studies Quarterly, Politics & Society, and Nationalism and Ethnic Politics, among other journals.
-She has been recipient of the APSA Luebbert Prize for Best Article in Comparative Politics and the Harry Frank Guggenheim Research grant.
+Her first book, entitled Rivalry and Revenge: the Politics of Violence during Civil War was published by Cambridge University Press in 2017.
+She has also published articles in the American Political Science Review, Proceedings of the National Academy of Sciences (PNAS), Comparative Political Studies, Journal of Conflict Resolution, International Studies Quarterly, Politics & Society, Comparative Politics, and Nationalism and Ethnic Politics, among other journals.
+She has been recipient of the APSA Luebbert Prize for Best Article in Comparative Politics, the ISA Ethnicity, Nationalism, & Migration Studies Section Best Paper award, and the Harry Frank Guggenheim Research grant.

 President, Global Situation Room, Inc. & former Director of Global Engagement at the White House